 WHAT CHANGES ARE EXPECTED?

 The abdomen is less bulging, flatter.
 The skin is tighter.
-Although there is no good treatment for stretch marks, an abdominoplasty removes skin from the lower abdomen, sometimes all the way from the pubic area to the belly button, so the stretch marks that are on this skin patch will be discarded with the skin.
+Although there is no good treatment for stretch marks, the tummy tuck removes skin from the lower abdomen, sometimes all the way from the pubic area to the belly button, so the stretch marks that are on this skin patch will be discarded with the skin.
 The skin (and the stretch marks on it) remaining on the abdomen is pulled down to meet the bikini-line scar.
 The scar must extend as far out to the side as skin excess is present, so that it usually passes from hip bone to hip bone.
 Usually all sutures are under the skin, and only paper tapes are placed on the skin.